peng-jerry/peng-jerry.github.io/projects/project1.md

   </p>
 </div>

 Through this this project I was able to understand the pipeline of taking a design and turning it into a product.
 I gained valuable experience in thinking innovatively and being creative at every step.
-Learning to adapt quickly, prioritize tasks properly, and communicate effectively were vital in my success in turning this project into the success it was.
+Learning to adapt quickly, prioritize tasks properly, and communicate effectively were vital in turning this project into the success it was.